mainaso/AlphaPyZero/README.md

 # Objective of the project

 The goal of the **MarcoEngine** project is to create new self-learning algorithms.
-After that, on the scales that we get, we can make an almost perfect game for all possible moves.
+After that, on the weights that we get, we can make an almost perfect game for all possible moves.